LegendarySumit/delivery-kart-site/README.md

 Small intro to media queries

 🌐 Live Website:
-👉 Click to view the site[(https://legendarysumit.github.io/delivery-kart-site/)]
+👉 Click to view the site :- https://legendarysumit.github.io/delivery-kart-site/

 🛠 Built With:
 HTML5